How easy is to get a home loan in South Africa at the moment?

 “They are obliged to do this, in terms of the National Credit Act, to ensure that borrowers really will be able to afford their monthly bond instalments without getting into financial trouble,” he said.

-South Africa: Where the 100% mortgage lives on - Read More
+You might also find the following of interest: South Africa: Where the 100% mortgage lives on - Read More